Attribute Based Interpretable Evaluation Metrics for Generative Models: Toward Explainable Metrics

 \subsection{Attribute selection}

 The effectiveness of our evaluation metric is contingent upon the target attributes we opt to measure.
-To determine the best attributes that truly capture generator performance, we put forth two methods for attribute selection.

-\paragraph{Caption-extracted attributes} Our goal is to pinpoint and assess the attributes evident in the training data via image descriptions.
+Inspired by recent work \citep{hu2023tifa} evaluate generative models utilizing large language model (LLM), we employ a vision-language model (VLM) to determine the best attributes that truly capture generator performance.
+We pinpoint and assess the attributes evident in the training data via image descriptions.
 By analyzing the frequency of these attributes in image captions, we can identify which ones are most prevalent.
 To achieve this for captionless datasets, we employ the image captioning model, BLIP \citep{li2022blip}, to extract words related to attributes from the training data.
 We then adopt $N$ frequently mentioned ones as our target attributes, denoted as $\mathcal{A}$, for the metric.
 Given that these attributes are derived automatically, utilizing BLIP for this extraction could serve as a foundational method.
-Nevertheless, our approach retains flexibility for user-defined inputs as follows.

-\paragraph{User annotation} Another method for attribute selection involves utilizing human-annotated attributes.
-By directly choosing attributes for evaluating generative models, users can compare the influence of each attribute score or select specific attributes for a particular purpose.
-Notably, CelebA offers annotated attributes, serving as a good example of this approach.
-While external models such as GPT-3 \citep{brown2020language} can aid in selecting a large number of attributes, it is important to use external models judiciously, given the potential for bias in the attributes it extracts.
-For an example of using GPT-3, see Appendix \ref{sec:gpt}.
+In our \tref{tab:allignment}, we demonstrate that using BLIP to extract attributes exhibits similar tendencies to both using CelebA GT labels and defining attributes through LLM.